dg9vh/DG9VH-Dashboard-for-G4KLX-Software/README.md

 Customize ircddblocal.php to your specific needs according to your individual installation of g4klx-software.

-For detailled Step-By-Step-Guide see STEP-BY-STEP.txt.
+For detailled Step-By-Step-Guide see docs/STEP-BY-STEP.txt.

 How to run:
 -----------